MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-H-Educational-Assistance-Test-Program/subjectgroup-ECFRcfdc55a9d412957-Payments-Educational-Assistance-Subsistence-Allowance/section-21.5834.md

 (Authority: 10 U.S.C.
 2143)

-(b) *Subsistance allowance.* The effective date of a reduction or discontinuance of subsistence allowance will be as specified in § 21.5835.
+(b) *Subsistence allowance.* The effective date of a reduction or discontinuance of subsistence allowance will be as specified in § 21.5835.
 If more than one type of discontinuance is involved, the earliest date will control.

 (Authority: 10 U.S.C.
 2144)